hpc-carpentry/tuning_lammps/_episodes/01-why-bother-performance.md

 ## What is software performance?

 Before getting into the software side of things, lets take a few steps back.
 Performance is a generic term that applies to may factors of our lives, from physical to mental and engineering.
 However with software performance the emphasis isn't always on the most powerful machine, it is how you best utilise the power that you have.
 Say you are the chef in a restaurant and every dish that you do is perfect.
 You would be able to produce a set 7 course meal for a table of 3-6 without too much difficulty.
 If your restaurant is full though, it becomes more difficult, as people would be waiting many hours for their food.
-However if you had a team of 6 additional chefs with you, assisting as well as communicating with each other, delegating tasks, you have a much higher chance of getting the food out on time and coping with a large workload, likely with each concentrating on doing one course.
+However if you had a team of 6 additional chefs with you, assisting as well as communicating with each other, delegating tasks, you have a much higher chance of getting the food out on time and coping with a large workload, likely with each concentrating on doing one course each.

 It's the same with software performance, if you have one process running doing one thing there is usually never an issue.
 But if you have one doing several things, it will obviously take much longer.
 Furthermore if you hade several workers working on several tasks, it will take a fraction of the time.
 That is the essence of software performance, using the resources you have to their best capabilities.

-(Right place?)
-Let's consider our chefs again, and assume that they are all bound by secrecy, and are not allowed to reveal to you what their craft is, pastry, meat, fish, soup, etc. You have to find out what their specialities are, what do you do?
-Do a test run and assign a chef to each course.
-Having a worker set to each task is all well and good, but there are certain combinations which work and some which do not, you might get away with your starter chef preparing a fish course, or your lamb chef switching to cook beef and vice versa, but you wouldn't put your pastry chef in charge of the main meat dish, you leave that to someone more qualified and better suited to the job.
-Eventually after a few test meals, you find out the best combination and you apply that to all your future meals.

-Computing works in a similar way, thankfully not to that level of detail where one specific core is suited to one specific task, but finding the best combination is important and can hugely impact your code's performance.
-As ever with enhancing performance, you may have the resources, but the effective use of the resources is where the challenge lies
-(Right place?)

 ## Why is software performance important?

-(FIXME)
+Its simple, because its a waste of resources!
+In our restaurant example, if you had 4 shelves in a bread oven, you'd try and utilise all 4 instead of just one, meaning that you'd get 4 loaves out at a time instead of just one.
+On large HPC machines, you could have dozens to hundreds of cores at your disposal, so why not make use of them if you have requested access to them.

+The second aspect to this is time, your four bread loaves in the one oven may take a couple of hours to cook, but if you put one loaf in at a time, your loaves may take a morning and afternoon to bake, which is very inefficient, and that's at a small scale.
+Simulations in LAMMPS can be much, much bigger.

 > ## Enchancing performance: rationale
 >